adambard/learnxinyminutes-docs/kotlin.html.markdown

 */

 // Package specification should be at the top of the source file, but need not
-// to match the directory structure. package my.demo
+// match the directory structure. package my.demo

-// Importing packages from java import java.util.ArrayList;
+// Importing packages from java import java.util.ArrayList import java.security.*
-import java.security.*;

 // import foo.Bar // Bar is accessible
 // import bar.Bar as bBar // bBar stands for 'bar.Bar'